cmougan/WRI_WellBeing_Data_Layer/README.md

 This project contains the code, papers and deliverables for the DSSG project *Creating a well-being data layer using machine learning, satellite imagery and ground-truth data*

-In the long term, we are building a tool that can be extended to predict the wealth and economic factor of any given area in the world.
+In the long term, we are building a tool that can be extended to predict the wealth and economic factor of any given area in india.
 More information on the architecture and implementation below.

 # Table of contents